PC & Mobile technology

 When you find a suspicious photo online, right click on it and "Search with Google", you can also paste it into the Google search engine and Google will show you similar results.
 You'll also notice "Find Photo Source" at the top, which does exactly what you think.
 You won't necessarily find the original creator, but at least you'll find evidence that it's a real photo or not.

-In the real world, you can help yourself in the same way with Google Lens, which is hidden in every camera on Android phones.
+In the real world, you can help yourself with the function in the same way Google Lens, which is hidden in every camera on Android phones.
 Point your camera at a photo, search the web and see the results.
 If there's a famous person in the picture and Google doesn't show you any relevant results, chances are it's an AI photo.

 Eyes on the stalks!